 The province of Cavite is mostly on flat grasslands and is a coastal province.
 This means there are more beaches to visit in this province compared to Rizal and Laguna.
 Most of these are less than 2 hours drive from Manila.
 The other unique feature of Cavite is that it has a lot of historical and political significance in the Philippines.
 Cavite is well known for its connection to the Philippine revolution in 1898, in which the Philippines became independent from Spanish control.
 As a result, Cavite is commonly referred to as the “Historic Capital of the Philippines”.

 The downside of Cavite is that it is the most populated province in the entire Philippines with a population of close to 4 million people.
 This is all in an area size that is only 1,427 square kilometres, or less than 0.5% of the total area size of the Philippines.
 Needless to say, this can have an impact when trying to travel into, or through, the province.

 Before you start getting too excited about the fact there are beaches within driving distance of Manila in Cavite, it’s important to note that these are not classic tourist-oriented beaches, with beautiful white sand and crystal clear waters.
 These are very much local beaches and are not really geared up of foreign tourism compared to other Philippines destinations.
 Having said that, this does not mean they are not worthy of visiting.
 Aside from the beaches, there are also some notable mountains that are worth visiting and also some of the historical landmarks.

-Let’s take a brief look now at the top 10 places that I would recommend to visit in Cavite province.
+Let’s take a brief look now at the top 10 places that I would recommend to visit in Cavite province in 2019.